danielececcarelli/Transfer-RL-NIM/README.md

 The result of this second approach (approach (b) ) is bigger: we get always a learning speed improvement and sometimes also a jumpstart.

-# Comparison between the two different approach of Transfer Learning
+# Comparison between the two different approaches of Transfer Learning
 ### 6: Learn 6-rows game from scratch
 ### 6_from5_a : first approach
 ### 6_from5_b : second approach